thetardigrades/SolanaGameServer/README.md

 Are you an experienced Rust programmer looking for Solana exposure or a Game developer looking for the same?
 Reach out.

 # License
-SolGames is owned and operated by Tardigrade Life Sciences, Inc.
+SGS is owned and operated by Tardigrade Life Sciences, Inc. Contact hi@tardigrades.store for licensing/use options.

+# FAQ
+## How can I help?
+Reach out if you're a game developer interested in using our platform.

+## How do I request features?
+Make an Issue.
+Issues with offered eng-assistance are prioritized.

+## What's the devnet address?
+Not launched yet.

+## Whats with the Tardigrades?
+They're cute - see tardigrades.online.